larobitrumpet/Creative-Commons-Image-Search/README.md

 # Creative Commons Image Search
+**Creative Commons changed their API and thus this application is now broken**

 This is a graphical javafx application that I made for my final in my Programing Concepts and Methedology II class.
 This application searches for images with a Creative Commons license or is in the public domain.
 This is achieved through the Creative Commons api.
 The Creative Commons website can be found here: [https://creativecommons.org](https://creativecommons.org).

 ## Dependencies